 Whether it's raising adequate capital to fund needed investment in power production and transmission, solving the challenges of cross-border investments, meeting environmental and regulatory requirements or addressing disputes and governmental inquiries, our clients require in-depth knowledge and experience of the power industry.
 We possess a deep understanding of global and regional business practices and government regulations, as well as proven domestic power experience in the Americas, Asia, Europe, Middle East and Africa.

-We cover the major areas of law in the regions of the world where our power industry clients currently do business, and the regions in which they are looking to expand.
+We have the experience to advise our power industry clients in major areas of law, both in the regions of the world where our clients currently do business, and the regions in which they are looking to expand.

-We represent a diverse range of clients, including financial institutions and multilateral lenders, private equity firms, integrated public utilities, conventional and renewable power generators, power marketers, merchant transmission providers, project developers, governments and state owned entities, contractors and service companies and large consumers of power.
+Our diverse range of clients includes financial institutions and multilateral lenders, private equity firms, integrated public utilities, conventional and renewable power generators, power marketers, merchant transmission providers, project developers, governments and state owned entities, contractors and service companies and large consumers of power.

-No matter how complex or challenging the issue is, our clients turn to us for our industry knowledge, proven track record of results and a wide range of power-related legal services.
+No matter how complex or challenging the issue, our clients turn to us for a wide range of power-related legal services, our industry knowledge and a proven track record of results.

 View all lawyers in Power